CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 {
   "id": "achievement_kill_zombie",
   "type": "achievement",
-  // The achievement description is used for the UI.
+  // The achievement name and description are used for the UI.
+  // Description is optional and can provide extra details if you wish.
-  "description": "One down, billions to go\u2026", "requirements": [
+  "name": "One down, billions to go\u2026", "description": "Kill a zombie",
+  "requirements": [
     // Each requirement must specify the statistic being constrained, and the
     // constraint in terms of a comparison against some target value.